- Place where the work was made

-The area of Jambi on the Indonesian island of Sumatra has a long tradition of textile production and usage.
-In addition to making their own decorative cloths, the people of Jambi also imported textiles from such places as Palembang and Aceh on Sumatra, India, Java and eventually Europe.
-Commercial outfits designed textiles to suit Jambi tastes.
+The province of Jambi on the Indonesian island of Sumatra has a long tradition of textile production and usage.
+In addition to making their own decorative cloths, the people of Jambi also imported textiles from such places as Palembang and Aceh on Sumatra, Java, India and eventually Europe.
 Purchased for use in Jambi, this sarong is probably a product of the commercial textile industry in Aceh or Palembang.

 As a result of more than 1000 years of international trade, textiles from Jambi include patterns and designs from different regions, as well as those invented locally.
 Textile patterns from India particularly affected the designs and motifs of Jambi textiles.
 This piece is similar to chintzes produced along the Coromandel Coast of India in the nineteenth century.
 It has a triple border (a wide central band flanked by two narrow ones) with a fringe-like design at either end, and the central panel displays regular rows of floral motifs.
 Textiles used in Jambi often combine several different types of floral decoration on one cloth.
 Also typical of these cloths is the symmetrical arrangement of flowers in a row.
 The border with its combination of narrow and wide bands filled with meandering vegetal scrolls was also popular in India and Jambi.